1Othello/godot-speech-to-subtitles/README.md

 Run this simple script having made sure you replaced "OPENAI_API_KEY" and "PATH_TO_AUDIO_FILE" with the value that applies to you.

 You should find a .txt file called "raw_captions" in the folder you ran the script.
-This is what you will be using to create the subtitles for your characters.
+This is the file you will need to import into godot in order to generate subtitles.

 ## Contributing